-This website may contain certain forward-looking statements and forward-looking information (collectively referred to as “forward-looking information”) within the meaning of applicable securities legislation, including the United States Private Securities Litigation Reform Act of 1995, about our current expectations, estimates and projections about the future, based on certain assumptions made by us in light of our experience and perception of historical trends.
+This website may contain certain forward-looking statements and forward-looking information (collectively referred to as “forward-looking information”) about our current expectations, estimates and projections about the future, based on certain assumptions made by us in light of our experience and perception of historical trends.
 Although we believe that the expectations represented by such forward-looking information are reasonable, there can be no assurance that such expectations will prove to be correct.

-Forward-looking information contained on this website is identified by words such as “aim”, “anticipate”, “believe”, “can”, “capacity”, “commit”, “commitment”, “committed”, “confident”, “continue”, “could”, “E”, “estimate", “expect”, “focus”, “forecast”, “forward”, “future”, “guide”, “illustrative”, “implication”, “intend”, “line of sight”, “may”, “on track”, “outlook”, “plan”, “poised”, “position”, “potential”, “priority”, “project”, “pursue”, “should”, “strategy”, “target”, “upside”, “visibility”, “vision”, “will”, “would” or similar expressions and includes suggestions of future outcomes, including statements about: strategy, priorities and related milestones; projects, schedules and plans; anticipated benefits of the Husky transaction; shareholder returns; maintaining investment grade credit ratings; safety and safety culture; actions taken in response to COVID-19 in our workplaces; statements and expectations relating to our most recently disclosed budget; maximizing shareholder value; maximizing the value per barrel of production; maintaining liquidity; delivering a stable cash flow through price cycles and commodity price volatility and preserving a strong and resilient balance sheet; production and throughput levels; becoming a global energy supplier of choice by advancing clean technology and reducing emissions intensity; ESG focus areas, ambitions and targets; reducing net equity-based absolute scope 1 and 2 GHG emissions; resilience to carbon pricing; long-term ambition to achieve net zero GHG emissions from our operations by 2050; fresh water intensity; reclamation of well sites and habitat restoration; spend with indigenous businesses and PAR certification; women in leadership roles; representation of designated groups among non-management directors; working with the Pathways Alliance and other industry organizations to reduce total oilsands GHG emissions by 2050; helping Canada meet its climate goals, Paris Agreement commitments and 2050 net zero aspirations; our capital allocation framework; restart of the Superior refinery; capital discipline; adjusting capital and operating spending, drawing down on credit facilities or repaying existing debt, adjusting dividends paid to shareholders, repurchasing Cenovus’s common shares, issuing new debt, or issuing new shares; operating and financial results; capital expenditures and investments; underlying cost structures; all statements with respect to our most recently disclosed guidance; funding our capital investment and near-term cash requirements through cash from operating activities and prudent use of our balance sheet capacity; strategies to broaden market access for our crude oil production; preserving financial resilience; future impact of regulatory measures forecast commodity prices, differentials and trends and expected impact; exchange and interest rates; maintaining a prudent and flexible capital structure and strong balance sheet metrics; the timing for closing acquisitions and dispositions and the financial and operational impact of such transactions; restructuring working interests in Atlantic Canada; potential impacts of various risks as disclosed in our most recently filed annual Management Discussion & Analysis; the potential effectiveness of our risk management strategies; new accounting standards, the timing for the adoption thereof, and anticipated impact on the Consolidated Financial Statements; the immateriality of the effects of any liabilities that may arise out of legal claims associated with the normal course of our operations; the availability and repayment of our credit facilities; and planned maintenance turnarounds and throughput impact.
+Forward-looking information contained on this website is identified by words such as “aim”, “anticipate”, “believe”, “can”, “capacity”, “commit”, “commitment”, “committed”, “confident”, “continue”, “could”, “E”, “estimate", “expect”, “focus”, “forecast”, “forward”, “future”, “guide”, “illustrative”, “implication”, “intend”, “line of sight”, “may”, “on track”, “outlook”, “plan”, “poised”, “position”, “potential”, “priority”, “project”, “pursue”, “should”, “strategy”, “target”, “upside”, “visibility”, “vision”, “will”, “would” or similar expressions and includes suggestions of future outcomes, including statements about: strategy, priorities and related milestones; projects, schedules and plans; anticipated benefits of the Husky transaction; shareholder returns; maintaining investment grade credit ratings; debt and net debt targets; safety and safety culture; actions taken in response to COVID-19 in our workplaces; statements and expectations relating to our most recently disclosed budget; maximizing shareholder value; maximizing the value per barrel of production; maintaining liquidity; delivering a stable cash flow through price cycles and commodity price volatility and preserving a strong and resilient balance sheet; production and throughput levels; advancing carbon capture and storage and other clean technology to reduce GHG emissions and emissions intensity; ESG focus areas, ambitions and targets; reducing net equity-based absolute scope 1 and 2 GHG emissions; resilience to carbon pricing; long-term ambition to achieve net zero GHG emissions from our operations by 2050; fresh water intensity; reclamation of well sites and habitat restoration; spend with Indigenous businesses and PAR certification; women in leadership roles; representation of designated groups among non-management directors; working with the Pathways Alliance and other industry organizations to reduce total oilsands GHG emissions and help Canada meet its climate goals, Paris Agreement commitments and 2050 net zero aspirations; our capital allocation framework; restart of the Superior refinery and West White Rose project; capital discipline; adjusting capital and operating spending, drawing down on credit facilities or repaying existing debt, adjusting dividends paid to shareholders, repurchasing Cenovus’s common shares, issuing new debt, or issuing new shares; operating and financial results; capital expenditures and investments; underlying cost structures; all statements with respect to our most recently disclosed guidance; funding our capital investment and near-term cash requirements through cash from operating activities and prudent use of our balance sheet capacity; strategies to broaden market access for our crude oil production; preserving financial resilience; future impact of regulatory measures forecast commodity prices, differentials and trends and expected impact; exchange and interest rates; maintaining a prudent and flexible capital structure and strong balance sheet metrics; the timing for closing acquisitions and dispositions and the financial and operational impact of such transactions; restructuring working interests in Atlantic Canada; potential impacts of various risks as disclosed in our most recently filed annual Management Discussion & Analysis; the potential effectiveness of our risk management strategies; new accounting standards, the timing for the adoption thereof, and anticipated impact on the Consolidated Financial Statements; the immateriality of the effects of any liabilities that may arise out of legal claims associated with the normal course of our operations; the availability and repayment of our credit facilities; and timing of planned maintenance turnarounds and throughput impact.